About New Zealand

 - New Zealand Post offers reloadable e-purse card schemes.

-- The Financial Markets Conduct Act 2013 (FMC Act) took an early position on financial technology (fintech) companies by allowing flexibility and innovation and supporting online capital funding options within the financial markets.
+- The Financial Markets Conduct Act 2013 (FMC Act) took an early position on financial technology (fintech) companies by allowing flexibility and innovation and supporting online capital-funding options within the financial markets.
 This relinquished the need for a regulatory sandbox.

 - The Financial Markets Authority is overseeing developments in the fintech sector.

-- Mobile payments have had a relatively slow initial uptake, however, they are fast increasing in popularity with payments made by mobile apps, such as Square and Apple Pay, and wearable devices, such as FitBit Pay and Garmin Pay.
+- Mobile payments have had a relatively slow initial uptake; however, they are fast increasing in popularity with payments made by mobile apps, such as Square and Apple Pay, and wearable devices, such as FitBit Pay and Garmin Pay.

-- Persons working in NZ cryptocurrency markets or services are required to abide by the FMC Act and, with respect to anti-money laundering, the Financial Service Providers (Registration and Dispute Resolution) Act 2008.
+- Persons working in New Zealand cryptocurrency markets or services are required to abide by the FMC Act and, with respect to anti-money laundering, the Financial Service Providers (Registration and Dispute Resolution) Act 2008.
 The Financial Markets Authority classifies exchanges, wallets, deposits, broking and ICOs as financial services that fall under the FMC Act.